Ph.D. in Translational Science

 A student must be in “good standing” at all institutions.
 Good standing may include GPA of 3.0 or better, having no unpaid tuition or other institutional debts, having no institutional holds, or any other restriction that would not allow registration.
 With the exception of specified requirements for all students, good standing is defined by each university.
 The TS Ph.D. program is a joint degree program.
 As a result, if a student is identified as not being in good standing at one university, based on the criteria listed above or as defined in the University and/or Graduate Catalog, that status will apply at all the institutions participating in the joint TS Ph.D. program.

-The academic year for the TS Ph.D. program includes the fall, spring, and summer semesters (courses may be taken in the summer semester at one of the participating academic institutions).
+The academic year for the TS Ph.D. program includes the fall, spring, and summer semesters.
 For the Health Science Center students, the academic year is the fall and spring super semesters (July to December and January to June), plus a trailing summer semester if summer courses are taken at another institution.
 Full-time students at the Health Science Center are required to complete at least 24 semester-credit-hours each academic year, in total from all universities, and part-time students are required to complete at least 12 semester-credit-hours each academic year, in total from all universities.
 Students with another Home institution should refer to the Graduate Catalog of that institution for information about full- and part-time credit-hour requirements.

-Students will comply with the calendar(s) of the institutions in which they are enrolled for the purposes of registration and course schedules.
-Please refer to the TS Ph.D. website and/or the Graduate School website of the individual universities for specific information about current academic calendars.
+Students will comply with the calendar(s) of the institutions in which they are enrolled for the purposes of registration, course schedules, tuition and fee payments, etc. Please refer to the TS Ph.D. website and/or the Graduate School websites of the individual universities for specific information about current academic calendars.

 Each TS Ph.D. student must establish domicile residency status for the purpose of assessing tuition and fees.
 This status will be determined by the Home institution.
-Once residency has been established, the residency designation will be the same for the enrollment in any of the universities that are part of the TS Ph.D. program.
+Once residency has been established by the Home institution, the residency designation will be the same for the enrollment in any of the universities that are part of the TS Ph.D. program.

 Tuition and Fees - Rates and Payments

-TS Ph.D. students will enroll each semester at each university offering the course(s) selected by the student, in advisement of the student's advisor or Supervising Professor and in accordance with the student’s individualized degree plan.
+TS Ph.D. students will enroll each semester at each university offering the course(s) selected by the student, in advisement of the student's Advisor or Supervising Professor.
 Rates for in-state and out-of-state student tuition and fees are established by each institution, and payment of tuition and fees will be made to each university based on the number of semester credit hours selected.
-Please refer to the TS Ph.D. website for links to current rates for Graduate School tuition and fees at the participating universities.
-Some non-coursework-specific fees paid to the Home institution may be waived by the other universities, but other non-coursework-specific fees (ID badge, for example) may be charged each semester to maintain the student’s status and access to university facilities.
-Assessment of such fees is dependent on individual university policies.
+Some non-coursework-specific fees paid to the Home institution may be waived by the other universities, but the final assessment of fees is dependent on the individual university policies.
 Tuition and fees are subject to adjustment.
-Students receiving any form of financial aid that is not automatically or fully distributed by the Home institution to cover the payment of all tuition and fees at the other universities are responsible for the payment of those additional tuition and fees.
+Students receiving any form of financial aid that is not automatically or fully distributed by the Home institution to cover the payment of tuition and fees at the other universities are responsible for the payment of those additional tuition and fees.

 TS Ph.D. students will follow individual university policies and procedures in regard to payment schedule date, refund dates, late fees, non-payment designation, etc. for each university in which the student is registered.